Elementary Education (M.Ed.)

 - EDUC 6230: Teaching Literacy for Diverse Learners

 - EDUC 6214: Learning Ecologies IV – Situating Special Education

 - SCED 6250: Advanced Teaching of Science in Elementary Schools

 Department faculty come to Peabody College with years of classroom experience and a commitment to research that positively influences students' learning.
 Among other topics, current faculty focus on children’s literature, improving the quality of mathematics teaching, and supporting emergent bilinguals in literacy development.

-- Associate Professor, Department of Teaching and Learning
+- Associate Professor, Literacy Education, Department of Teaching and Learning

 - Lecturer, Department of Teaching and Learning

 - Lecturer, Literacy Education, Department of Teaching and Learning